-What are UI components in Magento 2?
+What are the UI components in Magento 2?

 UI components in Magento 2 are a new approach that makes building user-interface components less cumbersome.
 For developers, this approach allows reusing components in different locations.
-Also, they have few advantages over the old Magento 1’s user interface.
+Also, they have a few advantages over the old Magento 1’s user interface.
 The UI component approach:

 - has a simplified layout, thus handling XML files is easy.

-- pre-renders data in JSON format, thus more bound with Magento back-end.
+- pre-renders data in JSON format, thus more bound with Magento backend.

 - uses AJAX in the case of updates.

 That said, there are two types of basic components: Listing and Form.
-The scope of this article confines to creating a custom field on the checkout page using the Form component in Magento 2.
+The scope of this article confines to create a custom field on the checkout page using the Form component in Magento 2.